rsmahmud/paC-man/README.md

 ### Note
 >The aim of this project was to use graphics.h functions to create the game.
 Graphics header functions rely on the Borland Graphics Interface, a graphics library for 16-bit DOS systems.
 As such, most of these functions are deprecated, and the code will fail to compile using most compilers.
 It is only guaranteed to compile using [Turbo C++](https://turboc.codeplex.com/) and will only run on DOS emulators (e.g. DOSBox, which comes bundled with TC++).

->The aim is to update the project to support modern systems and add support for Linux in the long run, once the actual project has been evaluated.
+>I aim to update the code to support modern systems and add support for Linux in the long run, once the actual project has been evaluated.

 1. Download the source code PAC.C
 2. Copy the file to your Turbo C++ Projects directory or to any other known location on your storage.